telerik/blazor-docs/components/contextmenu/overview.md

 ---
 title: Overview
-page_title: Menu Overview
+page_title: Context Menu Overview
-description: Overview of the Menu for Blazor.
+description: Overview of the Context Menu for Blazor.
 slug: contextmenu-overview
-tags: telerik,blazor,menu,overview
+tags: telerik,blazor,context menu,overview
 published: True
 position: 0
 ---

-# Menu Overview
+# Context Menu Overview

-The Context Menu component displays a contextual popup with data (flat or hierarchical) in a traditional menu-like structure.
+The Blazor Context Menu component displays a contextual popup with data (flat or hierarchical) in a traditional menu-like structure.
 It lets you invoke commands while preserving screen real estate.

-In addition to built-in [navigation capabilities]({%slug contextmenu-navigation%}), you can browse through the items and their children, define [templates]({%slug contextmenu-templates%}) for the individual nodes, render text and icons/images, and respond to [events]({%slug contextmenu-events%}).
+In addition to built-in [navigation capabilities]({%slug contextmenu-navigation%}), you can browse through the items and their children, define [templates]({%slug contextmenu-templates-overview%}) for the individual nodes, render text and icons/images, and respond to [events]({%slug contextmenu-events%}).

 To use a Telerik Context Menu for Blazor: